Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force

 and

 where we have used the factorization property $(v^{2}-v_{0}^2)=(v+v_{0})(v-v_{0})$ in Eq. (\ref{anterior}).

-For continuing our analisys, we will define ${(v+v_0)}/{2}\equiv v_{_M}$, where $v_{_M}$ is the average of the velocities between two arbitrary points in the trajectory of the free fall body, which, for uniformly varied rectilinear motions is equal to the mean velocity of the particle.
+Aiming to continue our analysis, we will define ${(v+v_0)}/{2}\equiv v_{_M}$, where $v_{_M}$ is the average of the velocities in two arbitrary points along the trajectory described during the motion of the body.
+For uniformly varied rectilinear motions the average of velocities is equal to the mean velocity of the particle.
 In order to prove it, we will start from the definition of mean velocity, given by $\text{v}_m=\Delta x/\Delta t$.
-In the case of a particle subject to a constant force, the motion is uniformly varied and the Torricelli's equation:
+In the case of a particle subject to a constant force, the motion is uniformly varied and the Torricelli's equation leads to